When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Acknowledgments

 \section{Acknowledgments}

-MA acknowledges the Junior Research Fellowship (File No: 08/0155(17246)/2023-EMR-I) from the Council of Scientific and Industrial Research (CSIR), Govt. of India.
+The authors sincerely thank the referee for many insightful comments which significantly improved the article.
+MA acknowledges the Research Fellowship (File No: 08/0155(17246)/2023-EMR-I) from the Council of Scientific and Industrial Research (CSIR), Govt. of India.
+LAE acknowledges support from the Scientific and Technological Research Council of T{\"u}rkiye (T{\"U}B{\.I}TAK) under Grant No.\ 124N627.
 EDV acknowledges support from the Royal Society through a Royal Society Dorothy Hodgkin Research Fellowship.
+SP acknowledges the financial support from the Department of Science and Technology (DST), Govt. of India under the Scheme ``Fund for Improvement of S\&T Infrastructure (FIST)'' (File No. SR/FST/MS-I/2019/41).
 WY has been supported by the National Natural Science Foundation of China under Grants No. 12175096, and Liaoning Revitalization Talents Program under Grant no. XLYC1907098.
-SP acknowledges the financial support from the Department of Science and Technology (DST), Govt. of India under the Scheme ``Fund for Improvement of S\&T Infrastructure (FIST)'' (File No. SR/FST/MS-I/2019/41).
 We acknowledge computational cluster resources at the ICT Department of Presidency University, Kolkata.
 This article is based upon work from the COST Action CA21136 - ``Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)'', supported by COST - ``European Cooperation in Science and Technology''.